ZeusEdge/MY-DEVOPS-PROJECTS/Project2.md

 **0. Preparing Prerequisites**

-Launched GitBash and connected to the EC2 instance => Successful
+Launched GitBash and connected to the EC2 instance created from Project1 => Successful

 ## 1. INSTALLING THE NGINX WEB SERVER
+Tried installing NGINX on the previous EC2 instance => Successful

+Attempted to access the server locally in the Ubuntu shell, run: curl http://localhost:80 => Successful

+Attempted to render the server on a web browser => Output was from the Apache Server that was previously set up

+Removed NGINX from the EC2 instance by running "sudo apt remove --purge nginx" and "sudo apt autoremove" => Successful

+Created a new instance => SUccessful

+Tried connecting to the EC2 instance with GitBash => Unsuccessful, Error Message: permission denied (publickey gssapi-keyex gssapi-with-mic). aws